 - Brand loyalty in this age group is decreasing as more people shop around, which validated the necessity of a switcher program.

 - A larger percent are working longer to get insurance through their employer.

 Our Strategy was “Straight Talk”

 Those nearing their 65th birthday receive a barrage of information about Medicare Supplement and Medicare Advantage plans.
+This hyperlink features many benefits of muscle strengthening supplements.
 This can be a confusing and overwhelming time for seniors.
 However, when done the right way, direct mail can be a powerful tool for influencing this older demographic.
 It can help attract new customers, sell more products to current customers, and even persuade prospects to switch brands.